bmwcarit/Emma/doc/readme-emma.md

     * The search will be done in the mapfile folder defined by the command line arguments

 #### `virtualSections*.json`
-The virtual sections config files are used to assign the sections of the virtual address spaces to a virtual address spaces defined in the `patterns*.json`file.
+The virtual sections configuration files are used to assign the sections of the virtual address spaces to a virtual address spaces defined in the `patterns*.json`file.
 This is needed because the mapfiles can contain physical and virtual sections as well and Emma needs to identify the virtual ones and assign them to a specific virtual address space.
 If your configuration does not use virtual address spaces, the `virtualSections*.json` file is not needed.

-This config file have to have the following format:
+This configuration file have to have the following format:

 ```json
 {